 - Sufficient protection

-In addition, depending on the work conditions you work in, you may want to look for boots which have rubber outsoles providing excellent traction.
+In addition, depending on the work conditions you work in, you may want to look for rubber outsoles providing excellent traction.
 Many of the EH work boots are slip and oil resistant, and some of them have special outsoles made for stable ladder climbing and locking.

 Also, if you work in cold or wet conditions, you may want to consider getting waterproof and insulated work boots.
 Remember that they should provide some breathability or moisture wicking in order to keep your feet dry from the inside as well.